 So what is the position concerning ownership of LinkedIn contacts and can an employer stop an employee using LinkedIn from contacting clients of an employer’s business once they have left?

 As the heading above suggests, much will depend upon whether an employer has had the foresight to protect itself in a contract of employment.
 It is open to any employer to reach a contractual agreement with an employee that the details of contacts created on LinkedIn during the course of the employee’s employment shall be considered the property of the employer and that the employee shall not make use of such information following the termination of their employment.
 This could include a provision that the employee deletes all contacts made during the course of their employment from LinkedIn at any time during their employment or immediately upon the termination of their employment.
 This would then prevent the automatic notification of a change in employment once the employee updates their employment details on LinkedIn.
 It is likely that a Court would enforce properly drafted contractual provisions to this effect and indeed would grant an injunction in the event that that an employee failed to delete such contracts on LinkedIn either during their employment or immediately upon its termination.

-But what is the position if an employer has not protected itself either in a contract of employment or a compromise agreement?
+But what is the position if an employer has not protected itself either in a contract of employment or a settlement agreement?

 Employers beware of the laws surrounding social media contacts

 Well, as the law stands at present, this is very much a grey area.
 In particular:-